vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 <br/>

-*   **Client-Server Architecture - with client FHE on local - with server FHE on remote**: (future architecture), here the chess app itself is on local client with client FHE for input encryption.
+*   **with client FHE on local - with server FHE on remote**: (future architecture), here the chess app itself is on local client with client FHE for input encryption.
 Then computation and inference on encrypted data are made on remote server (instance).

 <br/>